Close-up shot of a bicycle front wheel showing a Shimano Ultegra hydraulic disc brake caliper and disc rotor for bike maintenance.

 Step 1: Remove the wheel.
 This provides easier access to the rotor and prevents brake pads from contacting sanding debris.

 Step 2: Clean the rotor first.
 Wipe the braking surface with isopropyl alcohol to remove loose dirt and grime.
-Let dry completely before sanding.
+Let it dry completely before sanding.

 Step 3: Sand with even pressure.
 Wrap 120-220 grit sandpaper around a sanding block.
 Hold flat against the rotor braking surface.
-Move in circular motion, covering the entire braking track.
+Move in a circular motion, covering the entire braking track.
 Sand both sides evenly.

 Step 4: Check your progress.
 Look for a uniform matte finish across the surface.
 Shiny spots indicate more sanding is needed.
 Glazed rotors often show dark discoloration — continue until the surface looks uniform.